dnovichman-tmp/dnovichman-tmp.github.io/_posts/2019-02-07-analytics.md

 Our desktop application provides the following analysis
 * Measurement of geographic features (both distances and areas)
 * Estimation of taxes to be collected based on user specified tax model
-* Ranking of roads based on several criteria
+* Ranking of roads for construction based on several criteria
 * 3D terrain tesselation
 * Terrain information for geographic features
 <br/>